AugustusGreenwood/embedded_projects/README.md

     motion sensor
     sound sensor
     Should be fun
-Create own delay function to replace arduino/util-time.h Figure out why some of the weirdness with the register addresses in the datasheet Add other registers that may be needed
+Figure out why some of the weirdness with the register addresses in the datasheet

 # References
-Shout-out to my man Mitch Davis for helping me get started, never would have figured using a programmer without him: https://youtube.com/playlist?list=PLNyfXcjhOAwOF-7S-ZoW2wuQ6Y-4hfjMR&si=jjZSGxK1yjPyKRYl
+Shout-out to my man Mitch Davis for helping me get started: https://youtube.com/playlist?list=PLNyfXcjhOAwOF-7S-ZoW2wuQ6Y-4hfjMR&si=jjZSGxK1yjPyKRYl